ramyaDhanush/Udemy-Courses/README.md

 # Udemy-Courses
 A repo to hold my udemy course materials &amp; exercises

+# NodeJS Dependencies

+**Libraries**
+1. A JAvascript Engine (V8 Engine) - Written in C++
+2. An asynchronous code handler (Libuv - Written in C) - A library that implements Node.JS event loop and all of the asynchronous behaviours of the platform.

+**Tools**
+npm

+**Key Terms**

+1. Thread :
+   - The smallest sequence of programmed instructions to be executed(to do list).
+   - A thread can be called as **V8 call stack**.
+2. NodeJS Process : Contains Thread
+3. Libuv :
+   - A tool that enforces an asynchronous, event driven style of programming.
+   - It's core job is to provide an event loop.
+4. Event Loop:
+   - Allows Node.Js to perform non-blocking I/O operations.
+   - By offloading operations to the system kernel whenever possible.

 # Basics of NodeJS

 1. To create a server, import **http**